 As you continue uphill towards the clump of trees at the top, you pass some hawthorn trees.
 These are excellent for attracting nesting birds in spring and then fieldfare and redwings in winter, when they are plentiful with berries.
 Once at the top, stop to admire the amazing view out to Morecambe Bay ahead of you and the Howgills and Pennines behind.

 From the top, walk past the clump of trees on the right-hand side.
 Follow the footpath with the telephone lines on your left and the stunning Lake District Fells ahead of you.
 Continue across the top and then downhill until you reach a gate in the wall.

 Go through the gate and head diagonally on the path towards the left, through the field of ant hills towards the woodland in the distance.
 Go through the gate into the woodland glade and turn immediately right.
 This takes you through an area that has recently been cleared to diversify the woodland edge and enhance the butterfly populations.
 Look out for fritillary species here in the summer.

 Fritillary butterfly species fly effortlessly through the woodland glades in summer, basking and feeding in warm open areas.
 Sunlight encourages the growth of food plants like violets and cowslip on the woodland floor; valuable for egg laying and caterpillar feeding.
 Trees are cut down in lines called glades, connecting valuable open feeding areas.
 Sheltered areas provide a rich nectaring source for adults as they feed on brambles.

-Turn right, and walk along the road on the right hand side facing the oncoming traffic for about half a kilometre.
+Turn right, and walk along the road on the right-hand side facing the oncoming traffic for about 550yd (500m).
 Pass Lane End Farm on your left, a National Trust tenanted farm.
 Continue until you reach the big wooden gate on the right, and go through onto Ashbank Lane.